Master-Oldu/master-azerbaijani-astro/src/content/blog/common-phrases-for-travelers.md

 They can’t help you with hospitality culture, respectful tone, social rules, or the unspoken magic of Azerbaijan.

-That’s where these five phrases come in.
-Don't worry!
-You'll get way more than five!
+That’s where these five phrase sets come in.

 They unlock better service, warmer interactions, fewer misunderstandings, and faster connections, the things technology can’t always smooth over.